Rick Brinkley

 Rick Brinkley (born July 25, 1961), is a minister and former Republican politician from Oklahoma.
 He was a member of the Oklahoma Senate.
-He resigned his seat effective August 20, 2015 after he pled guilty to federal charges related to the alleged embezzlement of more than $1.8 million from his former employer.
+He resigned his seat effective August 20, 2015, after he pleaded guilty to federal charges related to the alleged embezzlement of more than $1.8 million from his former employer.

 Early life

 Rick Brinkley attended Langston University, Oral Roberts University School of Theology, and the Oklahoma State University School of Education.

 Career

 He was pastor of the Collinsville Community Church for ten years, and spent ten years working in television.
 He was President/CEO of Eastern Oklahoma's Better Business Bureau from 1999 to 2011, and then its Chief Operating Officer.
 Brinkley was fired from Eastern Oklahoma's BBB in April 2015.

 Politics

 Brinkley entered politics in 2010 by winning Oklahoma's Senate District 34 to serve in the Oklahoma State Senate.
 He served as Vice-Chair of the Finance Committee, and a member of the Appropriations, Business and Commerce, and Health and Human Services Committees, as well as the Sub-Committee on Education.

 He voted in favor of repealing the state's income tax.
 He voted to define life as beginning at conception, and to require that physicians inform abortion patients of fetal heartbeat, but he failed to vote on a bill to impose restrictions on abortions.
 Brinkley introduced a "birther" bill that would require all candidates to prove their eligibility.
 Brinkley was expected to succeed Sen. Brian Bingman as Oklahoma State Senate President Pro Tempore.